office: (330) 829-8161

 All projects submitted for consideration at the District Level must adhere to the Science Day Standards set forth by the Junior Academy of the Ohio Academy of Science.
 The Science Day Standards were developed to promote fairness, safety, and ethical research.
 All projects must also follow the ISEF rules and guidelines of the Society for Science and the Public.

 Q: Do I have to participate in my school's science fair in order to participate at the District Level?

 A: Yes.
-All students wishing to participate in the District 13 Science Fair must participate in a Local Fair if one is offered.
+All students wishing to participate in the District 13 Science Day must participate in a Local Fair if one is offered.
 If one is not offered, students my submit their projects to the District 13 SRC for review and possible acceptance to District competition.